AndresFelipeRG/AndresFelipeRG.github.io/README.md

 ## Education

 #### McGill university
 I completed a Bachelor of Engineering at McGill university.
-I completed a major in Software Engineering and Computer Science.
+I completed a major in Software Engineering and minor in Computer Science.
 During my undergraduate studies, I enjoyed all my engineering, science, design project, and management courses.
 My extracurricular activities were soccer intramurals and judo at McGill university.

 #### Laval university
 I completed 2 terms at Laval university in Electrical Engineering.